 Checking insurance quotes…

 Internet access is widely available.
-Wi-fi is available at all but the most basic places to stay, as well as at some cafes and restaurants.
-Many hostels also have guest computers.
+Wi-fi is available at all but the most basic accommodations, as well as at some cafes and restaurants.
+Many hostels also have computers for guest use.

 Internet cafes are less prevalent than they used to be; rates range from US$0.50 per hour in cities and touristy destinations to US$6 in remote areas.